Maxdev18/MERN-Ecom-Website/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-If you have cloned the project, remeber to install necessary dependancies by running `npm install` or `npm i`\
+If you have cloned the project, remember to install necessary dependancies by running `npm install` or `npm i`\
 before you run any of the later scripts shown below.

 ## Available Scripts